 Currently, numerous software platforms support automated code compliance.
 Autodesk Revit is one of them that syncs with automated plan review add-ins to evaluate BIM models against the International Building Code sections.
 These tools can annotate models with conformance results, equipping rapid alterations to attain code adherence.
 Moreover, when it comes to cloud-based services, scalability and accessibility for distributed teams are significant benefits.

-Then, there are AI-capable chatbots providing instant access to code data with multilingual assistance.
+AI-capable chatbots provide instant access to code data with multilingual assistance.
 These chatbots assist users in rapidly locating relevant code sections, and there is no need for manual research via extensive documents.
 To analyze layout diagrams and site plans, computer vision technology comes into play.
 It validates visual components against planning codes.

 Implementation Techniques and Best Practices